doimaesalong/mystuffs/nodemcu_api_en.md

 Fix memory leak for the dns api.

 2014-11-24<br />
-Fix the wrong length of wifi password compairison when configuring sta. pwd,64byte. ssid,32byte.<br />
+Fix the wrong length of wifi password comparison when configuring sta. pwd,64byte. ssid,32byte.<br />
 Fix dns problem, add a dns example to wiki.

 2014-11-23<br />